waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 This provides a convenient way to understand the behavior of an app, particularly one with a more complicated flow.

-Finally, though it's completely optional, we recommend the [Sage data client](https://pypi.org/project/sage-data-client/) which provides convenient functionality for loading and doing analysis on the `data.ndjson` file.
-See the ["Load results from file" example](https://github.com/sagecontinuum/sage-data-client#load-results-from-file) for more info.

 ### Uploading a snapshot

 Finally, the last change we'll make is to upload our snapshots after publishing the mean color.